Skip to main content

 Choosing Perfect Paint Colors: A Practical Guide for Beautiful, Cohesive Rooms

-Interior designer selecting coordinated paint samples for a living room
+Interior designer selecting coordinated paint samples for a cohesive living room palette

 If you have ever asked, “Why did this color look amazing in the store but completely wrong at home?” you are not alone.
 Choosing paint is one of the highest-impact decisions in any interior design project, yet it is also one of the easiest places to make expensive mistakes.
 The good news is that a clear process solves most paint problems before they happen.